Upon enrolment into Urmston Grammar Sixth Form, all students will have the following privileges:

 Students are expected to wear smart, business-like clothing and footwear whilst in school.
 As there is a significant amount of freedom within this remit additional guidance has been provided as follows:

-- All students should wear a jacket or blazer around school.
+- All students should wear a blazer around school.

 - Student ID cards will be provided and must be worn at all times.
 This is an important safeguarding measure, but also the means by which students sign in and out of the building.